lescinskiscom/node-simple-object-builder/README.md

 # node-simple-object-builder
-Object builder that allows you to create, manipulate, and clone objects in an event-streamed fashion
+Object builder that allows you to create, manipulate, and clone objects in an event-streamed fashion.

+Currently working on the 0.1 branch.
+Documentation soon to follow.